 c.
 In a city school district in a city of one million or more inhabitants, each community district contract for excellence shall be consistent with the citywide contract for excellence and shall be submitted by the community superintendent to the community district education council for review and comment at a public meeting.

 d.
-For the two thousand seven--two thousand eight school year, school districts shall solicit public comment on their contracts for excellence.
+The public process set forth in subparagraphs (a) through (c) shall commence no later than thirty days after a state budget is enacted and be completed no later than 30 days thereafter.
+Notice of the public process shall be provided fifteen days prior to the commencement of the first public hearing.

-5. Each contract for excellence shall be subject to approval by the commissioner certification that the expenditure of additional aid or grant amounts is in accordance with subdivision two of this section.
+5. Each contract for excellence shall be subject to approval by the commissioner.
+No contract for excellence shall be approved and no contract for excellence funds awarded until the public process set forth in subdivision four of this section has been completed.
+Upon approval the plan shall be made public and posted on the state educationwebsite.
+No contract for excellence funds shall be released to the school district until said contract is approved by the commissioner.
+Each contract for excellence is also subject to the commissioner’s certification that the expenditure of additional aid or grant amounts is in accordance with subdivision two of this section.

+In a city school district of one million or more inhabitants, upon approval of the contract for excellence, one-third of the contract for excellence funds shall be released to the school district.
+The remainder of the funds shall be released to the school district upon submission of the November 15 report described in subsection two of this section, only if such report demonstrates sufficient reduction in class sizes.
+If such report does not demonstrate sufficient reduction in class sizes, the remainder of the funds shall be released upon submission by the school district of the corrective action plan described in subsection two of this section.

+In the following year no contract for excellence funds will be provided by the state until and unless the corrective action plan as described above is fully implemented.

-6. The school district audit report certified to the commissioner by an independent certified public accountant, an independent accountant the comptroller of the city of New York pursuant to section twenty-one hundred sixteen-a of this chapter shall include a certification by such accountant or comptroller in a form prescribed by the commissioner and that the increases in total foundation aid and supplemental educational improvement plan grants have been used to supplement, and not supplant funds allocated by the district in the base year for such purposes.
+6. The school district audit report certified to the commissioner by an independent certified public accountant, or an independent accountant, but in the case of a school district of one million inhabitants or more shall be the comptroller of the city of New York pursuant to section twenty-one hundred sixteen-a of this chapter shall include a certification by such accountant or comptroller in a form prescribed by the commissioner and that the increases in total foundation aid and supplemental educational improvement plan grants have been used to supplement, and not supplant funds allocated by the district in the base year for such purposes.
+Such audit shall also include a certification by such accountant or comptroller in a form prescribed by the commissioner that the increases in total foundation aid and supplemental educational improvement plan grants have been used in a manner prescribed by the district’s contract for excellence.
+All audits conducted pursuant to this subsection shall be made available to the public when completed and shall be consulted by the Commissioner when considering approval of subsequent plans.

 7. The trustees or board of education of each school district subject to this section, or the chancellor in the case of a city school district in a city of one million or more inhabitants, shall assure that procedures are in place by which parents or persons in parental relation may bring complaints concerning implementation of the district's contract for excellence.